raysan5/rres/README.md

 `rres` file contains a number of resource chunks.
 Every resource chunk represents a self-contained pack of data.
 Resource chunks are generated from input files on `rres` file creation by the `rres` packer tool; depending on the file extension, the `rres` packer tool extracts the required data from the file and generates one or more resource chunks.
 For example, for an image file, a resource chunk of `type` `RRES_DATA_IMAGE` is generated containing only the pixel data of the image and the required properties to read that data back from the resource file.

 It's important to note that one input file could generate several resource chunks when the `rres` file is created.
-For example, a `.ttf` input file could generate an `RRES_DATA_IMAGE` resource chunk plus a `RRES_DATA_GLYPH_INFO` resource chunk; it's also possible to just pack the file as a plain `RRES_DATA_RAW` resource chunk type, in that case the input file is not processed, just packed as raw data.
+For example, a `.ttf` input file could generate an `RRES_DATA_IMAGE` resource chunk plus a `RRES_DATA_FONT_GLYPHS` resource chunk; it's also possible to just pack the file as a plain `RRES_DATA_RAW` resource chunk type, in that case the input file is not processed, just packed as raw data.

 On `rres` creation, `rres` packer could create an additional resource chunk of type `RRES_DATA_DIRECTORY` containing data about the processed input files.
 It could be useful in some cases, for example to relate the input filename directly to the generated resource(s) id and also to extract the data in a similar file structure to the original input one.